tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     M_{I eff} = \frac{\sum\limits_{i=1}^q C_i M_i}{\sum\limits_{i=1}^q C_i}

-where :math:`X` is the number of original information bits, :math:`C_i` are number of coded bits, :math:`M_i` are the mutual informations per HARQ block received on the total number of :math:`q` retransmissions.
+where :math:`X` is the number of original information bits, :math:`C_i` are number of coded bits, :math:`M_i` are the mutual information per HARQ block received on the total number of :math:`q` retransmissions.
 Therefore, in order to be able to return the error probability with the error model implemented in the simulator evaluates the :math:`R_{eff}` and the :math:`MI_{I eff}` and return the value of error probability of the ECR of the same modulation with closest lower rate respect to the :math:`R_{eff}`.
 In order to consider the effect of HARQ retransmissions a new sets of curves have been integrated respect to the standard one used for the original MCS.
 The new curves are intended for covering the cases when the most conservative MCS of a modulation is used which implies the generation of :math:`R_{eff}` lower respect to the one of standard MCSs.
 On this matter the curves for 1, 2 and 3 retransmissions have been evaluated for 10 and 17.
 For MCS 0 we considered only the first retransmission since the produced code rate is already very conservative (i.e., 0.04) and returns an error rate enough robust for the reception (i.e., the downturn of the BLER is centered around -18 dB).
 It is to be noted that, the size of first TB transmission has been assumed as containing all the information bits to be coded; therefore :math:`X` is equal to the size of the first TB sent of a an HARQ process.
 The model assumes that the eventual presence of parity bits in the codewords is already considered in the link level curves.
 This implies that as soon as the minimum :math:`R_{eff}` is reached the model is not including the gain due to the transmission of further parity bits.